 Full disclosure – and this is a great example of what I mentioned above – the tomahawk rabbit hole wasn’t even a tomahawk rabbit hole when it started.

-Then I stumbled across a group of soldiers who I found particularly fascinating – those of you with a military background might have to bear with me through this bit of
+Then I stumbled across a group of soldiers who I found particularly fascinating – those of you with a military background might have to bear with me through this bit of the journey, because I swear I hadn’t ever heard of the Rogers’ Rangers until this weird research trip.

 Trained by Major Robert Rogers, the Rogers’ Rangers, a British military unit in the American colonies, were primarily given the role of light infantry with an emphasis on reconnaissance.
 Now, again, not having a military background this is only conjecture – but I have to imagine the folks tasked with reconnaissance being the first ones to figure out “if our uniforms are green they can’t see us as well when we sneak around” adds up pretty nicely.